Medicine

 References: KU requires 3-5 letters of reference from professionals and/or instructors who know you well.
 You should seek out those who can speak to your work or study ethic, your professionalism, and your strengths.
 Other programs have similar requirements.

-Shadowing Experience or Introductory Course: Shadowing doctors is required and should include at least one general practitioner (family medicine, internal medicine, pediatrics...) and any specialties you're considering.
-Fifty hours total is a good goal.
-Shadowing doctors helps you to understand "the daily life of a physician, the challenges of the field from a local, state, and national level, and the different fields of medicine [to help you give an educated answer to] 'Why Medicine'."
+Shadowing Experience or Introductory Course: Shadowing doctors is required and should include at least one general practitioner (family medicine, internal medicine, pediatrics, etc.) and any specialties you're considering.
+50 hours total is a good goal.
+Shadowing doctors helps you to understand "the daily life of a physician, the challenges of the field from a local, state, and national level, and the different fields of medicine.

-Research Experience: Not required, but recommended if you're applying to schools that have an emphasis on research, or if you plan to pursue a career in research after medical school.
-It can add another dimension to your application, if you have an interest in it, as well.
+Research Experience: While not required, research experience is recommended if you're applying to schools that have an emphasis on research, or if you plan to pursue a career in research after medical school.
+If you have an interest in it, it can add another dimension to your application as well.

 Pre-Admission Standardized Tests: Medical College Admission Test (MCAT)